Apr 29, 2022

 Microservices

 This approach is known for its high reliability, huge scalability potential, and incredible tech and business agility.
-This explains its popularity for building large and distributed web applications.
-So as the general trend for migrating to microservices.
-At the same time, the development, testing, and support of a microservices-based web app infrastructure can be more complex compared to traditional monolithic apps.
+This explains its popularity for building large and distributed web applications and the general trend for migrating to microservices.
+At the same time, the development, testing, and support of a microservices-based web app infrastructure can be more complex compared to working with traditional web architecture based on a monolithic approach.

 If you are eager to learn more about microservices, grab a link to our recent blog post where we talk about the numerous advantages of microservices architecture for business in detail.